Skip to content

 Jimmy Wilde

 Jimmy Wilde, who competed from 1911 to 1923, was a Welsh professional boxer.
-He held the IBU flyweight world title in 1916, twice the EBU flyweight world title; first place; 1914, again within 1916 and 1917, the BBBofC British flyweight title; 1916, and the National Sporting Club’s British flyweight title; between 1916 and 1918.
-He was the first official flyweight world champion and often seen to be the greatest British fighter of all time.
+He held the IBU flyweight world title in 1916, twice the EBU flyweight world title; first place; 1914, again between 1916 and 1917, the BBBofC British flyweight title; 1916, and the National Sporting Club’s British flyweight title; between 1916 and 1918.
+He was the first official flyweight world champion and is often seen to be the greatest British fighter of all time.

 Lennox Lewis